 A typical diode only allows current to flow in a single direction.
 A forward bias is applied to the LED by connecting the P-Type silicon to the positive terminal of a power supply, and the N-Type silicon to the ground.
 When the forward voltage exceeds the threshold voltage of the P-N junction, the current starts to flow.
 The voltage drop across an LED is always equivalent to the forward voltage of the LED.
 They may vary from 1.8V to 3.3V depending on the color and type of the LED.

 When LED is connected to a power supply with a voltage higher than its forward voltage, a current limiting resistor is connected in series with the LED.
-The current limiting resistor limits the current for the LED and regulates the difference in voltage between the LED and the power supply.
-Of course, you’ll need to calculate which current limiting resistor you’ll need for your circuit.
+The current limiting resistor limits the current for the LED and regulates the difference in voltage drops between the LED and the power supply.
+Of course, you’ll need to calculate which current limiting resistor you’ll need for your printed board.

 Choosing The Right Power Supply for LEDs